joaonzangoII/PIP/README.md

-#PIP
+#TchiowaPHP

-PIP is a tiny application framework built for people who use a LAMP stack.
-PIP aims to be as simple as possible to set up and use.
+TchiowaPHP ia a fork of PIP is a tiny application framework built for people who use a LAMP stack.
+TchiowaPHP aims to be as simple as possible to set up and use.

-Visit [http://gilbitron.github.com/PIP](http://gilbitron.github.com/PIP/) for more information and documentation.
+Visit [http://joaonzangoii.github.com/TchiowaPHP](http://joaonzangoii.github.com/TchiowaPHP/) for more information and documentation.

 ## Requirements